OpenFunscripter/OFS/LuaApiReference.md

+# **THIS IS NOW DEPRECATED AND ONLY APPLIES TO VERSION 1.4.4**
+**A new documentation can be found here https://github.com/OpenFunscripter/API**

 # Extension API Reference

-**THIS IS NOW OLD VERSION AND ONLY APPLIES TO VERSION 1.4.4** **A NEW DOCUMENTATION CAN BE FOUND HERE https://github.com/OpenFunscripter/API**

 Here I'm trying to document all the API calls of the new Extension API.